MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/mailbox-recovery-in-exchange-online.md

 - If your issue is resolved, congratulations!
 Your scenario is complete.
 - If your issue isn't resolved, see [Additional Resources](#additional-resources).

+<a name='azure-ad-account-soft-deleted-exchange-online-mailbox-present'></a>

-### Azure AD Account Soft Deleted, Exchange Online Mailbox Present
+### Microsoft Entra account Soft Deleted, Exchange Online Mailbox Present

 **Solution:**
-This behavior is by design, if the Azure AD user is deleted, the mailbox associated with it will get to a soft-deleted state.
+This behavior is by design, if the Microsoft Entra user is deleted, the mailbox associated with it will get to a soft-deleted state.
 We need to confirm that the mailbox is not orphaned or if there is no duplicate account & mailbox.

 1. Connect to [Azure AD PowerShell](/previous-versions/azure/jj151815(v=azure.100)).
 In the same PowerShell window, connect to [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).
 2. Run `get-mailbox -identity User@contoso.com |Select-Object ExternalDirectoryObjectID`.